Rosemount refinery put out bids for its own large solar plant

 "The self-generation element of the [Flint Hills solar] project is really cool," said David Shaffer, executive director of the Minnesota Solar Energy Industries Association, a trade group.

-While companies often contract with utilities for large solar power purchases, a big, an on-site project dedicated to one company is rare, he said.
+While companies often contract with utilities for large solar-power purchases, a big, on-site project dedicated to one company is rare, he said.
 "They will be able to look out at their solar panels and see their electricity demand [from Xcel] fall."

 The largest on-site commercial solar plant in Minnesota can generate 3 megawatts, Shaffer said.
-Most commercial solar projects in Minnesota are one to five megawatts.
-(A megawatt is 1 million watts.)
+Most commercial solar projects in Minnesota are 1 to 5 megawatts.

 The two largest solar plants in Minnesota — both of which supply electricity to Xcel Energy — have the capacity to generate 100 megawatts and 62 megawatts when the sun is fully shining.